-The payment of your pension pot under these circumstances would currently be made tax-free, as long as it didn't exceed your lump sum and lump sum and death benefit allowances, and you were under 75 when it was paid out.
+The payment of your pension pot under these circumstances would currently be made tax-free, as long as it didn't exceed the lifetime allowance, and you were under 75 when it was paid out.
 No other benefits would be payable to you or your dependants from the Plan.